 If you use a hosted sign-in provider such as Google or GitHub, you authorize Swarm to use that provider identity and verified email address to create or open your Swarm account.

-You are responsible for maintaining the security of your account, sessions, API credentials, runtime credentials, and any connected client environments.
+You are responsible for maintaining the security of your account, sessions, API credentials, agent credentials, and any connected agent environments.

 You may not share credentials in a way that bypasses the intended security model or grants unauthorized access.